adly/blingalytics/docs/index.rst

 * Powerful caching system allows for fast and easy sorting and paging

+* Drop-in web frontend for running and displaying reports to your users

 Whatever business initiatives and performance indicators you want to look at, Blingalytics offers the tools you need to slice and dice your data.
 Maybe you want to see the number of retweets your clients get over time.
 Or maybe you